Blue Heelers: episode guide

 Episode 12.10 (467)

-Amy, PJ and Senior Detective Garth Henderson (guest star Andy Rodoreda) find a new link between the last two serial killer victims#8212;their psychologist Bill Lapscott (guest star Vince Colosimo), who runs a therapy group for victims of sexual abuse.
+Amy, PJ, and Senior Detective Garth Henderson find a new link between the last two serial killer victims — their psychologist, Bill Lapscott, who runs a therapy group for victims of sexual abuse.

-Garth has difficulty buying this link, because it doesn#8217;t include the first victim; however Amy infiltrates the group to check out the other participants.
-While in the therapy group, Amy is forced to relate a childhood sexual abuse story, and Bill recognises she is not play-acting, despite her later assurances she made it up.
+Garth has difficulty buying this link, because it doesn't include the first victim; however Amy infiltrates the group to check out the other participants.
+While in the therapy group, Amy is forced to relate a childhood sexual abuse story and Bill recognises she is not play-acting, despite her later assurances she made it up.

-Guest Starring: Vince Colosimo as Bill Lapscott, Andy Rodoreda as Garth Henderson, Michael Carman as Robbie Price, Scott Johnson as Steven Price, Trevor Major as Jeff Watts, Elizabeth Rose as Ngaire Douglas, Margaret Locke as Woman in Therapy Group, Stephanie Lillis as Jorja Murphy, Jennifer Castles as Pauline Murphy, Nick Carrafa as Blaine O'Connor, Stuart Black as Leon Barclay
+Guest Starring: Vince Colosimo as Bill Lapscott; Andy Rodoreda as Garth Henderson, Michael Carman as Robbie Prior, Scott Johnson as Steven Prior, Trevor Major as Jeff Watts, Elizabeth Rose as Ngaire Douglas, Margaret Locke as Woman in Therapy Group, Stephanie Lillis as Jorja Murphy, Jennifer Castles as Pauline Murphy, Nick Carrafa as Blaine O'Connor, Stuart Black as Leon Barclay

 Mirror Image